-Example of a job you may be qualified for after completion of this program:
+Example of a job you may be qualified for after completion of a program:

 - Upholsterer Helper $10/hr.

 Salary information is based on hourly, monthly, or annual estimates from the State of California Employment Development Department.

 Upholstery is one of those services that most people need at some point, but few know how to actually do themselves, so they hire a professional.